 Technical Product Manager vs. Traditional Product Manager

-The difference between the product manager and a technical product manager is not as visible as the one between a Product Manager and vs. Project Manager.
-However, let’s take a closer look at the differences between a technical product manager and a product manager in terms of their duties and responsibilities.
+The difference between a Product Manager job and a Technical Product Manager job is not as visible as the one between a Product Manager and a Project Manager.
+However, let’s take a closer look at the differences between a Technical Product Manager and a Product Manager in terms of their duties and responsibilities.

 In general, a TPM should include the following features: